jrich71/ai-case-study/README.md

         - [iNLP by integra](https://integranxt.com/inlp-ai-language-assessment/): AI/NLP for reducing the time and effort for editing scholarly journal articles.
         - [editage by Cactus](https://www.editage.com/): AI writing and editing assistants primarily directed at researchers/authors to optimize writing for paper pre-submission and post-submission.

     - It is highly likely that additional publishers, such as [Elsevier](https://www.elsevier.com/about/policies-and-standards/publishing-ethics-books/the-use-of-generative-ai-and-ai-assisted-technologies-in-the-editing-process), will either develop in-house solutions for AI to promote Open Science or partner with 3rd-party products and services, like DataSeer.
 DataSeer's partnerships with Taylor & Francis and IOP Publishing are examples of the latter.

-## Results

-* What has been the business impact of this company so far?

-    - DataSeer seems to have been making inroads with, and having impact on, publishers and researchers.
-Funders and institutions may also be impacted.
-I could not find public data that indcate the degrees of business impact so far.

-* What are some of the core metrics that companies in this field use to measure success?
-How is your company performing based on these metrics?

-    - A primary core metric is gaining access to Open Science content through partnerships with key publishers who own the copyright to the content.
-Toward that, DataSeer has made made an inroad via its partnership with Taylor & Francis, one of the "big 5" publishers.
-Select partnerships that DataSeer lists on its website include:
+Select partnerships that DataSeer lists on its website, which gives a sense as to 'major' organizatons in this field, include:

         - [American Association for the Advancement of Science (AAAS)](https://www.aaas.org/): The world's largest multidisciplinary scientific society and publisher of [Science](https://www.science.org/) and its related journals.